 Hold your hand over the spot where you want to grow something.

 Strong shadow =bright light.

 Fuzzy shadow = medium light.

 There are usually two ways to kill an indoor plant: the quick way is to forget to water it.
 The other way, which takes a bit longer, is to not have enough light for the plant's survival.
 How many times have I killed a plant with the "Death by Light" method?
 Many.
 Too many to count.
 Had I had this little trick to help define my indoor light needs, I would have saved a lot of indoor plants and be wintering in my very own jungle right now. :o)

 How to Add Plant Light To Any Room

 You can add light to any room or office with the new grow bulbs that fit into regular lamps - so you don't have to have those ugly industrial-looking lights in your living room.
 Find these grow-bulbs at any hardware store or online.

 Like this?
 Want to know more about gardening in miniature?
 You've come to the right place, we built the hobby and we're still growing it along with you.
-Get your FREE Mini Garden Gazette newsletter delivered straight to your inbox every Friday afternoon here.
+Get your FREE Mini Garden Gazette newsletter delivered straight to your inbox every few days right here.